DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 # 1. Introduction to Import Implemented Artefacts

-Due to time we cannot create the data model step by step nor can we oimplement the complete application.
+Due to time we cannot create the data model step by step nor can we implement the complete application.
 We will use instead a transport mechanism to deploy a fully implemented database model and the partially implemented application as starting point.
 This approach can be used for any artefact that has been created within PowerPlatform.
-Microsoft calls deployable code packages also "Solutions".
+Microsoft calls deployable code packages also `Solutions`.
 Essentially they boil down to a Zip file that contains the artefacts in an internal Microsoft format that you should always treat as black box.

 # 3. Importing Prerequisites